 • Are the prescribed benchmarks for accuracy and speed of recall true indicators of automaticity?

-• Do pupils know they are improving?
+• Do learners know they are improving?

 Composite skills (applied facts and methods)